 User requirements are usually defined after the completion of task analysis, the examination of the tasks and goals of the end-user.

 System requirements has two meanings.
 First, it can refer to the software requirements that describe the capabilities of the system with which the product will function.
 For example, the web site may need to run on an application server and be clustered.
 Second, it can refer to the requirements that describe the product itself, with the meaning that the product is a system.

-3.3 Software requirement specifications
+3.3 Software requirements specifications

-3.4 Software Requirement Specifications
+3.4 Software requirements specifications